fraley/rota/howto/welcome.md

 1. you are now on the **Event Page** for that event
    * **Your Choice** is shown at the TOP of the **Event Page** (see the big IN/OUT toggle at **TOP** of the **Event Page**)

-Sportgo has changed the design of the **Event Page** and may change it in the future.
+Sportgo has changed the design of the **Event Page** in the past and may change it in the future.
 In the current version of **Event Page**, you will **also** be listed along with all of the other attendees.
 To determine if you are IN or OUT, however, please look at the IN or OUT choice recorded at the **TOP** of the **Event Page** and _**only after**_ you **start fresh**.